jcasale/UserRights/README.md

 Diagnostic messages are emitted to the console and the Windows application event log.

-Events originate from the *UserRights* source and have the following possible ids:
+Events originate from the *UserRights* source and have the following possible IDs:

 | Event Id | Description                                               |
 |:--------:|-----------------------------------------------------------|